Table of content

 Second, is culture.
 No doubt, having a local partner means speaking the same language, living in a similar context and understanding each other at a glance.

 The last onshoring advantage is security.
 American companies follow American law, and you shouldn't worry about legal issues.
+But it is always good to get a legal consultation before you do anything.

 Cons: Onshoring is pricey.
 If you're not Google or Peter Thiel, it's unlikely that you can afford onshoring.
 That's why onshoring is a common practice among tech giants, established companies, or startups with big-name founders.